Allison Raskin: Just Between Us

 Raskin and Dunn co-created the "Just Between Us" YouTube channel in 2014.
 A self-described odd couple, they play versions of themselves in sketch comedy videos and discuss relevant topics such as mental health, friendships, and relationships in their show of the same name, Just Between Us.
 They also started a podcast under the same name in March 2019, where they have guests discuss topics and answer prompts.
 This includes a section entitled "Hypotheticals", where Raskin asks Dunn and guests questions such as, "Would you stay with this cheater?"

 Gossip

 With the help of Stitcher, Raskin created Gossip, a 12-episode scripted podcast, which chronicles three female friends as they meet each week to discuss gossip surrounding their suburban town.
 The podcast ran from June 2018 to August 2018.

 Books

 Raskin's first novel, I Hate Everyone But You, co-written with Gabe Dunn, was published on September 5, 2017.
 The sequel, Please Send Help, was released on July 16, 2019.
+In 2022, Raskin released her non-fiction debut, Overthinking About You: Navigating Romantic Relationships When You Have Anxiety, OCD And/Or Depression.
+She released her second non-fiction book, I Do (I Think): Conversations About Modern Marriage in 2024.
+Her fifth book and third novel, Save the Date, is set to be released in 2025.

+Personal life

+On August 20, 2023, Raskin married her partner, John Blakeslee.

+Her mother, Ruth Raskin, died in September 2024 after being diagnosed with Creutzfeldt–Jakob disease.